mistafunk/OpenUSD-proposals-geospatial/proposals/geospatial_coordinate_reference_systems/README.md

 between different CRS zones within a single composed stage.

-This proposal is the result of collaborative work within the AOUSD Geospatial Working Group, with contributions from Esri, Pixar, NVIDIA, Bentley, and Trimble.
+This proposal is the result of collaborative work within the AOUSD AECO Interest Group, with contributions from Esri, Pixar, NVIDIA, Bentley, and Trimble.

 ## Motivation